-The 5 simple steps to setting up a Lifestyle Spending Account:
+The 5 simple steps to setting up a perk allowance or Lifestyle Spending Account:

 Setting up a traditional perk program from scratch takes seven steps and constant tweaking to get it right.
 Lifestyle Spending accounts aren't too far off, but the process is much easier and in the end, employees are much happier.

 Follow these 5 steps to set up a perk stipend program:

 1) Identify your current number of employees and your total budget for employee lifestyle spending accounts.